 I have been writing Tech Rap articles for the Como Audio blog for three years without a break, so Tech Rap will be on hiatus next month.
 I will see you back here in November with a brand-new Tech Rap.
 I cannot believe I just used the word “November” already.

-As always, thank you for being a loyal Como Audio Tech Rap reader!
+As always, thank you for being a loyal Como Audio Tech Rap reader, and keep enjoying the music.

 Harry Connick Jr